-Most of the time, herniated discs are caused from your age, and degeneration of your spine.
+Most of the time, herniated discs are caused by your age, and degeneration of your spine.
 Fortunately, there are ways to help strengthen and keep your spine in the best condition to help reduce your chance of suffering from a herniated disc.

 - Exercise!
-While there’s no surprise that exercise can help prevent from injury, strengthening the trunk muscles will help stabilize and support your spine.
+While there’s no surprise that exercise can help prevent injury, strengthening the trunk muscles will help stabilize and support your spine.
 In addition, core exercises such as yoga and Pilates will help against a herniated disc.
 Biking, walking, and swimming are also great exercises that can help prevent this injury.

 - Stretching.
-Simple stretching everyday can help stop the initial symptoms of a herniated disc and can help make your spine more limber.
+Simple stretching every day can help stop the initial symptoms of a herniated disc and can help make your spine more limber.

 - Maintaining good posture.
 Good posture has numerous benefits including relieving chronic neck and back pain, reducing migraines, and giving you more energy and confidence.
-Good posture also helps to reduce the pressure that is put on your spine or back; in addition it helps train your back to properly lift heavy objects.
+Good posture also helps to reduce the pressure that is put on your spine or back; in addition, it helps train your back to properly lift heavy objects.
 Try our posture corrector to help train and strengthen your neck, back, and shoulder muscles.

 - Maintaining a healthy lifestyle and weight.
 As mentioned above as one of the underlying causes of a herniated disc, excess weight puts more pressure on your spine and discs.
 This extra weight makes your spine work harder, leaving it more prone to herniation.
-Eating a well balanced diet and maintaining a healthy weight can help prevent this extra work.
+Eating a well-balanced diet and maintaining a healthy weight can help prevent this extra work.